uwmadisoncals/cals-main-plugins/advanced-access-manager/readme.txt

 = The Most Popular Features =

 * [free] Manage Backend Menu.
 Manage access to the backend menu for any user or role.
-Find out more from [How to manage WordPress backend menu](https://aamplugin.com/help/how-to-manage-wordpress-backend-menu) article;
+Find out more from [How to manage WordPress backend menu](https://aamplugin.com/article/how-to-manage-wordpress-backend-menu) article;
 * [free] Manage Roles & Capabilities.
 Manage all your WordPress role and capabilities.
 * [free] Create temporary user accounts.
 Create and manage temporary user accounts.
-Find out more from [How to create temporary WordPress user account](https://aamplugin.com/help/how-to-create-temporary-wordpress-user-account);
+Find out more from [How to create temporary WordPress user account](https://aamplugin.com/article/how-to-create-temporary-wordpress-user-account);
 * [limited] Content access.
-Very granular access to unlimited number of post, page or custom post type ([19 different options](https://aamplugin.com/help#posts-and-terms)).
+Very granular access to unlimited number of post, page or custom post type ([19 different options](https://aamplugin.com/reference/plugin#posts-terms)).
 With premium [Plus Package](https://aamplugin.com/extension/plus-package) extension also manage access to hierarchical taxonomies or setup the default access to all post types and taxonomies.
-Find out more from [How to manage access to the WordPress content](https://aamplugin.com/help/how-to-manage-access-to-the-wordpress-content) article;
+Find out more from [How to manage access to the WordPress content](https://aamplugin.com/article/how-to-manage-access-to-the-wordpress-content) article;
 * [free] Manage Admin Toolbar.
 Filter out unnecessary items from the top admin toolbar for any role or user.
 * [free] Backend Lockdown.
 Restrict access to your website backend side for any user or role.
-Find out more from [How to lockdown WordPress backend](https://aamplugin.com/help/how-to-lockdown-wordpress-backend) article;
+Find out more from [How to lockdown WordPress backend](https://aamplugin.com/article/how-to-lockdown-wordpress-backend) article;
 * [free] Secure Login Widget & Shortcode.
 Drop AJAX login widget or shortcode anywhere on your website.
-Find out more from [How does AAM Secure Login works](https://aamplugin.com/help/how-does-aam-secure-login-works) article;
+Find out more from [How does AAM Secure Login works](https://aamplugin.com/article/how-does-aam-secure-login-works) article;
 * [free] Ability to enable/disable RESTful and XML-RPC APIs.
+* [limited] URI Access.
+Allow or deny access to any page of you website by the page URL as well as how to redirect user when access is denied;
 * [free] Manage access to RESTful or XML-RPC individual endpoints for any role, user or visitors.
 * [free] JWT authentication.
 Authenticate user with WordPress RESTful API and use received JWT token for further requests.
-Fid out more from [Hot to authenticate WordPress user with JWT token](https://aamplugin.com/help/how-to-authenticate-wordpress-user-with-jwt-token)
+Fid out more from [Hot to authenticate WordPress user with JWT token](https://aamplugin.com/article/how-to-authenticate-wordpress-user-with-jwt-token)
+* [free] Login with URL.
+For more information check [WordPress: Temporary User Account, Login With URL & JWT Token](https://aamplugin.com/article/wordpress-temporary-user-account-login-with-url-jwt-token) article.
 * [free] Content Filter.
 Filter or replace parts of your content with AAM shortcodes.
-Find out more from [How to filter WordPress post content](https://aamplugin.com/help/how-to-filter-wordpress-post-content) article;
+Find out more from [How to filter WordPress post content](https://aamplugin.com/article/how-to-filter-wordpress-post-content) article;
 * [free] Login/Logout Redirects.
 Define custom login and logout redirect for any user or role;
 * [free] 404 Redirect.
 Redefine where user should be redirected when page does not exist.
-Find out more from [How to redirect on WordPress 404 error](https://aamplugin.com/help/how-to-redirect-on-wordpress-404-error);
+Find out more from [How to redirect on WordPress 404 error](https://aamplugin.com/article/how-to-redirect-on-wordpress-404-error);
 * [free] Access Denied Redirect.
 Define custom redirect for any role, user or visitors when access is denied for restricted area on your website;
 * [free] Manage Metaboxes & Widgets.
 Filter out restricted or unnecessary metaboxes and widgets on both frontend and backend for any user, role or visitors.
-Find out more from [How to hide WordPress metaboxes & widgets](https://aamplugin.com/help/how-to-hide-wordpress-metaboxes-and-widgets) article;
+Find out more from [How to hide WordPress metaboxes & widgets](https://aamplugin.com/article/how-to-hide-wordpress-metaboxes-and-widgets) article;
 * [paid] Manage access based on IP address or referred domain.
 Manage access to your website for all visitors based on referred host or IP address.
-Find out more from [How to manage access to WordPress website by IP address](https://aamplugin.com/help/how-to-manage-access-to-wordpress-website-by-ip-address) article;
+Find out more from [How to manage access to WordPress website by IP address](https://aamplugin.com/article/how-to-manage-access-to-wordpress-website-by-ip-address) article;
 * [paid] Monetize access to you content.
 Start selling access to your website content with premium [E-Commerce](https://aamplugin.com/extension/ecommerce) extension.
-Find out more from [How to monetize access to the WordPress content](https://aamplugin.com/help/how-to-monetize-access-to-the-wordpress-content) article;
+Find out more from [How to monetize access to the WordPress content](https://aamplugin.com/article/how-to-monetize-access-to-the-wordpress-content) article;
 * [free] Multisite support.
 Sync access settings across your network or even restrict none-members from accessing one of your sites.
-Find out more from [AAM and WordPress Multisite support](https://aamplugin.com/help/aam-and-wordpress-multisite-support);
+Find out more from [AAM and WordPress Multisite support](https://aamplugin.com/article/aam-and-wordpress-multisite-support);
+* [free] Multiple role support.
+Finally AAM supports multiple roles per user [WordPress access control for users with multiple roles](https://aamplugin.com/article/wordpress-access-control-for-users-with-multiple-roles)
 * [and even more...]
-Check our [help page](https://aamplugin.com/help) to learn more about AAM
+Check our [help page](https://aamplugin.com/support) to learn more about AAM

 == Installation ==